actframework/act-ebean/README.md

 ## act-ebean vs act-ebean2

 * act-ebean: support JDK7 and JDK8
-* act-ebean2: uses latest ebean version but can only run on JDK8
+* act-ebean: uses latest ebean version but can only run on JDK8

 ## Versions